 - Quicken Loans

-Once you’ve chosen a lender, you need to get pre-approved before visiting potential investment properties.
+Once you’ve chosen a lender, you must get pre-approved before visiting potential investment properties.
 Multifamily investment can be competitive, so it’s necessary to have a pre-approval letter for the purchase amount when you make an offer on a property.

-5. Find a Real Estate Agent To Work With
+6. Find a Real Estate Agent to Work With

-Although the process of purchasing a multifamily property is somewhat similar to purchasing a single-family home, there are key differences that require specialized expertise.
-It’s important to work with a qualified real estate agent who understands the differences between buying a family home and investment property, especially if this is your first rental property.
-It’s worth taking some time to search and interview a few agents with investment experience before making a choice.
+Although the process of purchasing a multifamily property is somewhat similar to buying a single-family home, there are key differences that require specialized expertise.
+Working with a qualified real estate agent who understands the differences between purchasing a family home and investment property is essential, especially if this is your first rental property.
+Take some time to search and interview a few agents with investment experience before making a choice.
 Listing websites like Zillow, Realtor.com, and Refin are great places to start your search.

-Once you have a clear budget, an agent, and a qualified lender, start shopping for potential multifamily homes.
-There are many ways to find investment properties for sale, like searching online marketplaces, the local MLS, or reaching out to homes in pre-foreclosure or foreclosure.
+Once you have a clear budget, an agent, and a qualified lender, shop for potential multifamily homes.
+There are many ways to find investment properties for sale, like searching online marketplaces, the local MLS with a real estate agent, or contacting homes in preforeclosure or foreclosure.

 Regardless of how you find potential properties, evaluate them with the mindset of an investor, landlord, and owner.
 Evaluate the potential income and return on investment based on data like the property’s price, cost of repairs, approximate rental value, and rate of appreciation.
 Use our Gross Rent Multiplier (GRM) Calculator to help you compare and contrast similar properties.